 Mathematics Scholarship - Awarded annually to an able and deserving student in the field of mathematics.
 Established in 1980 by the Mathematics Department.

-Minnegasco Scholarship - Awarded annually to able and deserving junior/senior students majoring in mathematics or the sciences on the basis of need and academic ability.
+Minnegasco Scholarship - Awarded annually, as funds are available, to able and deserving junior/senior students majoring in mathematics or the sciences on the basis of need and academic ability.
 Established in 1969 by Minnegasco.

 Metro-Urban Studies